-Next Virgin Galactic launch set as FAA probes Branson flight
+FAA bans Virgin Galactic launches while probing Branson trip

 Virgin Galactic said high-altitude wind caused the change in flight path and insisted the two pilots “responded appropriately.”
 In a statement, the company said the flight was “a safe and successful test flight that adhered to our flight procedures and training protocols.”

-“At no time were passengers and crew put in any danger as a result of this change in trajectory,” the company noted, stressing that safety is the top priority.
+“At no time were passengers and crew put in any danger as a result of this change in trajectory,” the company noted..

 Branson ended up beating fellow billionaire Jeff Bezos — founder of Amazon as well as rocket company Blue Origin — into space by nine days.
 Bezos launched July 20 with three others from West Texas.